 How to Use Worm Castings in Containers

 Using worm castings for potted plants is really no different than using regular compost.
-With worm castings fertilizer, use about ¼ cup (0.6 ml.) for every six inches (15 cm.) of container diameter.
+With worm castings fertilizer, use about ¼ cup (0.6 ml.) for every 6 inches (15 cm.) of container diameter.
 Mix the castings into the potting soil.
-Alternatively, sprinkle one to three tablespoons (15-45 ml.) of worm castings around the stem of container plants, then water well.
+Alternatively, sprinkle 1 to 3 tablespoons (15-45 ml.) of worm castings around the stem of container plants, then water well.

 Refresh the potting soil by adding a small amount of worm castings to the top of the soil monthly throughout the growing season.
 Don’t worry if you add a little extra, unlike chemical fertilizers, worm castings won’t harm your plants.

 Worm casting tea is made by steeping worm castings in water.
 The tea can be poured over the potting soil or sprayed directly on foliage.
 To make worm casting tea, mix 2 cups (0.5 L.) of castings with about 5 gallons (19 L.) of water.
 You can add the castings directly to the water or put them in a mesh “tea” bag.
 Let the mixture steep overnight.